Swissmer/Swimmer/README.md

 ✨ My name is **Daniil**.

 - I've been working as an iOS developer
-- I was working on different products and was involved in different teams
+- There is experience in team projects at school 21
 - I write mobile applications using UIKit and SwiftUI

 #### Connect with me: